shalomb/p6-Assertions/README.md

     with $x { do something(); }               # control resumes here …

+In fact, `:non-fatal` may be needed when the test expression or block itself may throw an (inadvertent) exception.

+    assert { die  "See you later, I'm out …" },  # :non-fatal handles exceptions in this block { note "But wait, I live again …" },  # so that this block is called :non-fatal

 # DESCRIPTION

 `Assertions` provides an assertion mechanism for Perl 6 in the style of